BoyuanFeng/CS263Project/HotSpotSurvey.md

 In our project, we will first try to use HotSpot.
 Then we will also run the same experiments on OpenJDK and compare the performance with HotSpot.

 ## How to install HotSpot
 Previously I installed openJDK.
-I switched to HotSpot using the following website [4].
+I switched to HotSpot following the instructions from website [4].

 ## How to run HotSpot
+HotSpot is an implementation of JVM.
+On how to run HotSpot, there is not too much difference between HotSpot and other implementations.
+Simply type *java xxx* is enough.

 ## What are the flags and how to use them
+Oracle Java document [6] gives a nice explanation of what the flag are and how to use them.